jacmathew/community-components/runbook/veleroBackup_alert_supression.md

 ![Velero backup get](https://user-images.githubusercontent.com/29113813/148933520-54036a8a-8a1c-4992-9fa5-37bc440476f7.png)

 3. You can identify the partial backups from the below command.
-Esure you have complete backups in the system
+Esure you have complete backups in the system post the partial/failed backups.

+4. Now delete the failed/partial backup using `velero delete backup <backup_name>`

+5. Once the backup is deleted delete the velero pod as well using command `kubectl delete pod velero-85c75b5db-srt8k -n velero`

+6. Once deleted the pod will get scheduled again and alert will get cleared.